About us GP careers Vacancies FAQ's Calendar Contacts and links Site index

 ST1 - Entry to 1st year of 3 year training programme

-Doctors completing foundation programme enter at this level (this is sometimes referred to as "run-through" training).
+Doctors completing foundation programme enter at this level (this is also referred to as "run-through" training).
 The make up of these programmes can vary but all have to meet standards and content laid down by PMETB.
 Many programmes now include 18 months in a GP based post.
-Even if you have some experience in another specialty, you are able to apply for an ST1 GP training programme since a broad mix of experience is encouraged for general practice.
-It may be possible to construct a training programme that doesn’t repeat specialties you have already done although there are no guarantees.
+Even if you have some experience in another specialty, an ST1 GP training programme can offer a broad mix of experience which is essential for general practice.
+It may even be possible to construct a training programme that doesn’t repeat specialties you have already done although there are no guarantees.

 Clinical Academic Fellowship Training Programme...

 Are you interested in research?
-Or Medical Eduation?
+Or Medical Education?
 Or Leadership?
 Then the Clinical Academic Fellowship GP training programme may be just the thing for you.

 Typically these programmes are 4 years in duration and 24 months of this is spent based in a general practice and/or academic or research activities.
 Linked to high quality GP training programmes in Bristol, Cambridge, Keele, London, Manchester, Oxford and Southampton, these academic programmes integrate with your clinical training and provide a prestigious route to future academic posts.